 It was in San Diego that the young Jessie first demonstrated her philanthropic tendencies.
 From her modest educator’s income, she began awarding college scholarships to needy students.
 Eventually she managed more than 100 such scholarships, a reflection early in life of her deep commitment to education.

 In 1920, she re-established an earlier friendship with Alfred I. duPont, a member of one of America’s most distinguished families whom she had first met when he had come to the Northern Neck on hunting expeditions.
 They were married in 1921 and by 1927 had built their estate, Epping Forest, in Jacksonville, Florida.

 Mrs. duPont was a constant companion and close adviser to her husband in both his business and charitable activities.
 When he died in 1935, she assumed control of his vast business enterprises in Florida and became the principal trustee of his estate.
 For four decades, she made philanthropy her passion, funding hundreds of scholarships for college students.
 Her gifts to colleges and universities augmented faculty salaries and built libraries.
 Hundreds of churches of all denominations, major charities, children’s homes, historic buildings and art museums benefited from her gifts.

 Upon her death on Sept.
-26, 1970, her will created the Jessie Ball duPont Religious, Charitable and Educational Fund, designed to benefit any institution that had been a recipient of her gifts between Jan.
-1, 1960 and Dec.
-31, 1964.
+26, 1970, Mrs. duPont’s will created the Jessie Ball duPont Religious, Charitable and Educational Fund, which encourages grant recipients to build communities of belonging for the people and institutions Mrs. duPont knew and loved.